Shashank737/Shashank737.github.io/_projects/Final_project.md

 Zoom in and zoom out to see more detail

+(Contextual vizualization made by me)

 <vegachart schema-url="{{ site.baseurl }}/assets/json/mychart13.json" style="width: 100%"></vegachart>

 Another metric that can be used to identify "high emission" countries is GDP.
 GDP stands for Gross Domestic Product and consits of the values of various goods and services made in a given country.
 It is often used as a measure of the size of a country's economy, which indicates how active their industry is (2).
 As we have seen.
 General industry is a large contributor of emissions, so this can be a good metric of how more active economies may emit more greenhouse gasses.
 We found a dataset by the World Bank (4) that maintains GDP measures for various countries.
 We will use this to compare GDP data against CO2 emissions.
+As before, CO2 emissions forms the x axis, and the y axis is GDP.
 As before, we have focused on the year 2012 and consturcted a scatterplot of country's GDP against their CO2 emissions..
 We can also identify disproportionately high or low emissions for a given GDP range.

 Thank you for reading my article.
 I hope this article was informative, and instructive in showcasing some of the trends in greenhouse gas emissions.
 Please scroll down to see my references, my data sources, and a link to the Python notebook I used to contruct the visualizations seen here.

+Note: The first two visualizations are from the "base" dataset.
+The third, fourth and fifth visualizations are a combination of the "base" dataset and two contextual datasets.
+All four visualization were constructed by me in the linked python notebook.

 # References